iPad 6 Wi-Fi Right Speaker Replacement

 Step 16

-- Give that pick a little twist around the top-right corner of your device to break free the adhesive.
-You've got this!
+- Swing the pick around the top-right corner to gently peel away the adhesive.

 Step 17

-- Grab a new opening pick and gently slide it into the middle of the iPad's right edge.
-You're on your way to a successful repair!
+- Grab a fresh opening pick and slide it smoothly to the middle of the iPad's right edge.

 Step 18